Iristel

 Iristel is a Canadian provider of telecommunication services that is a competitive local exchange carrier (CLEC).
-The company was founded in 1999 and is headquartered in Markham, Ontario.It provides a range of communication services, including Voice-over-IP (VoIP), wireless solutions, and toll-free services.
+The company was founded in 1999 and is headquartered in Markham, Ontario.
+It provides a range of communication services, including Voice-over-IP (VoIP), wireless solutions, and toll-free services.
 The company's network spans Canada and serves customers in over 70 countries.

 Iristel has deployed multiple redundant switching facilities and points of presence (PoPs) nationally.

 History

-Iristel was established in 1999 by Samer Bishay.to offer advanced telecommunications solutions, initially focusing on VoIP services.
+Iristel was established in 1999 by Samer Bishay., initially focusing on VoIP services.
 The company was granted a carrier license by the Canadian Radio-Television Commission in 2004, allowing it to provide local phone services.
 Over the years, the company expanded its offerings and network infrastructure, becoming one of Canada's larger independent telecommunications providers.

-Iristel has domestic operator licenses in Algeria, Dominica, and Romania, with an additional 20 locations.
+Iristel’s company site lists offices in the Canadian cities of Markham Ontario, Montreal Quebec, Matane Québec and Gaspe, as well as offices in USA, Romania, Moldova, Kenya, and Norway.

 Iristel launched its High Definition (HD) VoIP Telephone Service in February 2007.
 By May 2007, the company added Domestic and Global SIP Trunking and Hosted PBX to their enterprise VoIP services.
 Later in December 2007, Iristel began to offer dual mode Wi-Fi-enabled GSM to mobile phones.

 In June 2008, Iristel began offering Iristel IP Mobility, a wireless IP service that combines VoIP over Wi-Fi/GSM, Single Number Reach and Fixed Mobile Convergence.

 Iristel IP Mobility provides users with a single point of contact for fixed, mobile, and Wi-Fi calls.
 Users have a single phone number for both inbound and outbound calling across multiple devices.
 They can also switch calls back and forth between the mobile network and the VoIP network, without interruption to reduce cellular charges.
 Settings are configurable through an online portal.
 In February 2009, MTS Allstream, a wholly owned subsidiary of Manitoba Telecom Services Inc. and a communication solutions provider in Canada, chose Iristel to convert its Time-division multiplexing (TDM) voice traffic to Internet Protocol (IP).

-Iristel has performed various interoperability tests with the most important VoIP hardware & software manufacturers: Polycom, Mediatrix, Avaya, Grandstream, Toshiba, 3CX Phone System, Snom and Yealink Network Technology.
+Iristel has performed various interoperability tests with these VoIP hardware & software manufacturers: Polycom, Mediatrix, Avaya, Grandstream, Toshiba, 3CX Phone System, Snom and Yealink Network Technology.

 In 2023, the company expanded its services to Kenya.

 Acquisitions and partnerships

-In May 2012, Iristel became a major shareholder in Ice Wireless,a mobile network operator serving northern Canada with wireless connectivity.
+In May 2012, Iristel became a major shareholder in Ice Wireless, a mobile network operator serving northern Canada.
 In September, Iristel and Ice Wireless partnered with Huawei Canada to launch a 3G network across the three territories.

-Later in 2017,the company partnered with Kepler Communications to provide satellite-based Internet of Things (IoT) connectivity in isolated areas.
-In October 2018, Iristel purchased Telecommunications de l'est (TDE), a company located in Eastern Quebec.
-TDE now integrates ImobileCa, an Iristel subsidiary created in May 2018 with the acquisition of ImobileCa by the Ontario company.
+In 2017, the company partnered with Kepler Communications to provide satellite-based Internet of Things (IoT) connectivity in isolated areas.
+In October 2018, Iristel purchased Telecommunications de l'est (TDE), a company located in Eastern Quebec, which it integrated with ImobileCa, a subsidiary that Iristel acquired in May 2018.
 The latter had a non-operating cellular license in eastern Quebec.